IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 3.102 Introspect Token
 Token introspection defines a protocol that allows Resource Servers to query the Authorization Server to determine the set of claims for a given token that was presented to them by an Authorization Client.
-These claims include whether or not the token is currently active (or if it has expired or otherwise been revoked) and the authorization context in which the token was granted.
+These claims include whether or not the token is currently active and the authorization context in which the token was granted.

 Token introspection allows a Resource Server to query this information regardless of whether or not it is carried in the token itself (e.g. as encoded in a JWT token), allowing this method to be used along with or independently of structured token values.

+The Authorization Server may decide to mark an token as active or inactive based on internal policies executed during introspection.
+For example, a token may be marked inactive if it has expired, been revoked, or if the introspection requesting Resource Server is not part of the intended audience of the token.
+Note that the introspection response for inactive tokens do not contain other (privacy/security sensitive) claims, nor do they mention the reason why the token is marked inactive.

 Additionally, token introspection is carried out in the context of a particular Resource Server, allowing the returned authorization claims to be tuned to that authorization context.
+For example, the Authorization Server may limit the list of scopes to those that are deemed relevant for the particular Resource Server.

 ### 3.102.1 Scope